aparupganguly/BasicSphere-Three-JS/README.md

 ## 🚀 Features

 - **Customizable**: Easily modify the geometry, materials, and lighting to fit your project needs.
-- **Responsive**: Works well on various screen sizes, ensuring a consistent experience across devices.
+- **Responsive**: Works well on various screen sizes, ensuring a consistent device experience.
 - **Modular**: Clean, well-organized code structure for easy expansion and integration with other projects.

 ## ✨ Live Demo